Frequently Asked Questions

 Q: What is inside the Home?

-A: The Home is being restored and furnished to look as it did in 1947.
-For example, visitors will experience the parlor as Rotarians did when they came to visit the Harris’s.
+A: The Home is restored and furnished to look as it did in 1947.
+For example, visitors will experience the parlor as Rotarians did when they came to visit Paul and Jean Harris.
 The doors and light fixtures have been refurbished, if original, or replaced to replicate the look of the Home as seen in pictures from Paul Harris’ life.
-Soon, Rotary memorabilia that has been collected and preserved by the Rotary Club of Chicago and interested Rotarians will be inventoried and used to create permanent and temporary exhibits showcasing the history of Rotary.

 Q: Is the space available for events?